What to Do If Vinyl Won’t Stick to Transfer Tape: Expert Solutions

 Make sure the vinyl is clean.
 Dirt and dust can stop it from sticking.
 Use a lint-free cloth.
 Wipe the vinyl surface gently.
 Avoid using harsh chemicals.
 Mild soap and water can work.
 Dry the vinyl completely.
 Check for any leftover dust.
 Clean surfaces help vinyl stick better.

 Good cutting is key.
 Ensure your blade is sharp.
 Dull blades make rough cuts.
 Set the right pressure on your cutting machine.
 Too much pressure can ruin the vinyl.
 Too little pressure won’t cut through.
 Use test cuts to find the best settings.
-Always weed the vinyl carefully.
+Always weed the vinyl carefully — a precision weeding tool makes intricate designs much easier than a hobby knife alone.
 Proper cuts make transfer easier.
+If you’re working with a Cricut, the same cutting-machine settings principles apply whether you’re cutting vinyl or exploring what else a Cricut can cut.

 Applying The Transfer Tape